kaaproject/kaa-rfcs/0007-configuration-management-extension/README.md

       "description": "Identifier of the current configuration."
     },
     "config": {
-      "description": "Configuration body of an arbitrary type (as set by the request `config_format`)."
+      "description": "Configuration body of an arbitrary type."
     }
   },
   "additionalProperties": false